awsdocs/amazon-dynamodb-developer-guide/doc_source/JavaDocumentAPIWorkingWithTables.md

 ## Updating a Table<a name="JavaDocumentAPIUpdate"></a>

 You can update only the provisioned throughput values of an existing table\.
-Depending on you application requirements, you might need to update these values\.
+Depending on your application requirements, you might need to update these values\.

 **Note**
-For more information on throughput increases and decreases per day, see [Limits in DynamoDB](Limits.md)\.
+For more information about throughput increases and decreases per day, see [Service, Account, and Table Limits in Amazon DynamoDB](Limits.md)\.

-To update a table using the AWS SDK for Java API:
+**To update a table using the AWS SDK for Java API**

 1. Create an instance of the `Table` class\.